Look at this stuff – isn’t it neat? Wouldn’t you think my collection’s complete? Wouldn’t you think I’m the girl… the girl who has everything?

 I recommend this palette to anyone who wants to experiment with color without committing to a rainbow palette OR to major Disney fans.
-However, I want to point out that the color story is very reminiscent of the Perception Palette that ColourPop released with MakeupShayla.
+However, the color story is very reminiscent of the Perception Palette that ColourPop released with MakeupShayla.

 ColourPop x Disney Villains :: Jelly Much Eyeshadows

-The ColourPop Jelly Much Shadows promise to provide intense pigmentation with just one swipe of the finger with zero creasing or fallout.
+The ColourPop Jelly Much Shadows promise to provide intense pigmentation with just one swipe of the finger without creasing or fallout.
 I picked up the Cruella, Ursula, and Maleficent Shadows (Perfectly Wretched, Just Your Voice, and Spindle, respectively).

 Eyeshadow Swatches: The below finger swatches really speak for themselves.
 These are high impact shadows with intense metallic pigmentation.

-As promised, these don’t have any fallout and they do wear well on the eyes.
+As promised, there is no fallout.
+The shadows do wear well on the eyes.
 Be aware that applying too much of a certain pigment may give the lids a textured appearance.